inapifer/Machine-learning-project/README.md

 Since the file with the data contains too many files, we have uploaded them onto Google Drive and the link to download it is https://drive.google.com/open?id=1laNv-3EvXo6nJ808iW-XZB0t0uAAK48w

 Placing the file 'data' in the same folder as the python code will allow the code to run.
+Note that it has to be the file data with all the .txt files inside it.